jdereg/json-io/README.md

 In this example, the ISO yyyy/MM/ddTHH:mm:ss format is used to format dates in the JSON output.
 The 'value' associated to the 'DATE_FORMAT' key can be JsonWriter.ISO_DATE_TIME, JsonWriter.ISO_DATE, a date format String pattern (eg. "yyyy/MM/dd HH:mm"), or a java.text.Format instance.

 ### Javascript
 Included is a small Javascript utility that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
 It's a one-line call - `resolveRefs(json)`.
-This will completely fix up the `@ref's` to point to the appropriate objects.
+This will substitute @ref tags in the JSON for the actual pointed-to object.
+In addition, the @keys / @items will also be converted into Javascript Maps and Arrays.
+Finally, there is a Javascript API that will convert a full Javascript object graph to JSON, (even if it has cycles within the graph).
+This will maintain the proper graph-shape when sending it from the client back to the server.

 ### What's next?
 Even though **json-io** is perfect for Java / Javascript serialization, there are other great uses for it: